teamforus/foundation/manuals/design/typography-styleguides.md

 Minimum space between an image and text without a title is **21px**.
 Minimum space between an image and text blocks with titles is **35px**.

-All text should have a **line-height 1.5**, it means that if your font size a 16pt your line height is 24pt.
+All text should have a **line-height 1.5**, it means that if your font size is a 16pt your line height is 24pt.

 # Measurement from the baseline